2020–21 SMU Mustangs men's basketball team: Schedule and results

-The Mustangs will begin a series with Dayton in Dayton, Ohio beginning in the 2020–2021 season.
+The Mustangs began a series with Dayton in Dayton, Ohio beginning in the 2020–21 season.

 COVID-19 impact

-Due to the ongoing COVID-19 pandemic, the Mustangs' schedule is subject to change, including the cancellation or postponement of individual games, the cancellation of the entire season, or games played either with minimal fans or without fans in attendance and just essential personnel.
+Due to the ongoing COVID-19 pandemic, the Mustangs' schedule was subject to change, including the cancellation or postponement of individual games, the cancellation of the entire season, or games played either with minimal fans or without fans in attendance and just essential personnel.